How Much Screen Time Is Too Much?

 We are all on are screens quite a bit these days: It's not just the kids This raises the question: How much screen time is too much?
-In my previous post, I discussed whether we make too much of the risks posed by screens.
+In my previous post, I discussed whether we are overly concerned about the risks posed by screens.
 My position is that there are legitimate concerns about how we are being affected by our screens, but the sky isn't falling.
 When we use our screens mindfully and strategically, we can get more of the benefits and reduce some of the negatives.

 Just How Much Time Are We Spending on Screens?

 According to the market-research group Nielsen, adults spend over 11 hours per day interacting with media.
 That's up from 9 hours and 32 minutes just four years ago.
 Of that 11 hours, 4 hours and 46 minutes are spent watching TV.
 According to an oft-cited 2016 report by Common Sense Media, teens spend an average of 9 hours per day interacting with media, not including time spent for school or homework.
 For kids ages 8-12, the same Common Sense Media survey report found that they spent 6 hours per day interacting with media.
 Kids ages 2-5 spend around 32 hours per week in front of a screen (e.g., watching TV, videos, gaming).

 Limitations of the Research

 It’s clear that a lot of time is being spent with screens, yet there are problems with even gathering these data.
 Most researchers rely on self-reports, which are notoriously unreliable.
 Just as people have trouble remembering what they had for lunch yesterday and how much food they ate, estimating media consumption across multiple formats and devices is extremely difficult.